CarolaHeinzel/StatisticalTest_ConstrainedBasedBootstrap/README.md

 - example data from the 1000 Genomes Data to apply the constrained bootstrap test to.
 - Code to evaluate the statisical test (1).
 - Code to evaluate the statistical test (2).
+## Code

+It contains
+* Joint_max.py: Code that helps to calculate the test statistic.
+* Max_CBB_implementation.py: Implementation of test (2).
+* Max_CBB_implementation_swap.py: Implementation of test (1).
+* Max_CBB_swap_application.py: Application of the test to real data.
+* Plot_Results.py: Plot the results.

+## Data
+The code also contains some example data  (example_data.csv) that can be used to apply Max_CBB_swap_application.py to.
+This data is from the 1000 G Project and downloaded from the [GitHub Website of Peter Pfaffelhuber](https://github.com/pfaffelh/recent-admixture/blob/master/data/1000G/1000G_AIMsetKidd.vcf.gz).

 ### Funding Acknowledgement